tidelabs/tidext/bindings/node/api.md

 Requests a withdrawal of the specified amount of the token, depositing to the provided external address.

-### async withdrawalExtrinsic(tokenId: number, amount: number, externalAddress: Buffer)
+### async withdrawalExtrinsic(tokenId: number, amount: number, externalAddress: Buffer): string

 Generates an extrinsic to withdrawal the specified amount of the token.
-Note that you must [submit the extrinsic](#async-submitsignedextrinsicextrinsic-string-Buffer).
+Note that you must [submit the extrinsic](#async-submitsignedextrinsicextrinsic-string-string).

 ## NodeHealth